angular/angular/aio/content/guide/strict-mode.md

 # Strict mode

+Stricter type checking and other similar constraints often enable more optimizations and correctness verification at build time.
+You can learn more about the theory behind this [here](https://www.youtube.com/watch?v=X-Dn5ZBUZH0).
+At the same time, constraints may have an impact on development experience (DX).

+In Angular, we want to enable the strictest flags to encourage best practices, without significantly impacting the learning curve when getting started with the framework, nor DX.

+As an experiment that will allow us to understand the limits we can push, we implemented strict mode.
+We are using the strict mode to encourage the adoption of best practices and understand the strict options developers will feel comfortable with while still enabling most compile-time correctness checks and optimizations.
+You can learn more about the strict flags we've been experimenting with and their implications [here](https://blog.angular.io/angular-cli-strict-mode-c94ba5965f63).

 When you create a new workspace or an application you have an option to create them in a strict mode using the `--strict` flag.

 Enabling this flag initializes your new workspace or application with a few new settings that improve maintainability, help you catch bugs ahead of time.